dominiqueplante/learngo/01-get-started/programmers-roadmap.md

 Hi!

-If you're an experienced developer, you may want to watch only the following lectures.
+If you're an experienced developer, you may want to watch only the following lectures from the Udemy.
 If you follow this roadmap, you will need to watch about 50 lectures instead of 180 lectures.

 This course starts from the most basics than advances toward the end, step by step.
 So, the complexity of the topics increases on each level.
 I've intentionally designed it so to make it easy for everyone.